Rules on Leaving Government Service

 The Political Reform Act places several restrictions on the activities of public officials who are leaving governmental employment.
-After leaving a government job, state officials are restricted by both a "one-year" ban against certain types of activity, and a "permanent" ban against very specific types of activity.
-For certain local officials and air pollution control/air quality management district members, officers, or employees, post-employment activities are also restricted by a similar "one-year" ban.
+After leaving a government job,state officials are restricted by both a "one-year" ban against certain types of activity, and a "permanent" ban against very specific types of activity.
+The duration of the one-year ban is extended for a Member of the Legislature who resigns from office.
+For certain local officials and air pollution control/air quality management district members, officers, or employees, post-employment activities are also restricted by similar "one-year" bans.
 Additionally, all public officials who are anticipating leaving governmental service are restricted from attempting to influence their prospective employment opportunities while working for a government agency.

 Permanent Ban: Government Code Sections 87400-87405 permanently prohibit former state officials from being paid to appear in a proceeding involving specific parties (e.g., a lawsuit, administrative law judge hearing, or a state contract) in which the official previously participated.

 Ban on Influencing Prospective Employers: The Act prohibits all public officials from making, participating in making, or influencing a governmental decision that directly relates to a prospective employer.